-This interactive guide features a native plant selector, images of native plants, sample landscape plans, and printable plant lists.
-Check it out...
-Native Plant Guide.
+This interactive Native Plant Guide features a native plant selector, images of native plants, sample landscape plans, and printable plant lists.

-You can now download this award-winning guide to creating your own native plant landscape.
+You can now download this award-winning Going Native Brochure (2.9 MB) guide to creating your own native plant landscape.
 The 10-page brochure contains information about preparing your planting site, choosing the right plants, proper planting techniques and maintenance tips.
 It also includes sample planting plans, a native plant list and resources for more information.

 Bellevue Botanical Garden